yjh-jy/dsa4213-group3-pdpa-qa-system/README.md

 **Institution:** National University of Singapore
 **Release Date:** November 2025

-This repository contains the full implementation accompanying the report:
+This repository contains the full implementation accompanying the paper:
-**“Citation-Constrained, Abstention-Capable RAG for Singapore’s PDPA:
+[**“Citation-Constrained, Abstention-Capable RAG for Singapore’s PDPA:
-From Corpus Construction to Reliable Legal QA”**.
+From Corpus Construction to Reliable Legal QA”**](Group03.pdf)

 Our work contributes the first **reproducible, statute-grounded** retrieval-augmented generation (RAG) system and evaluation benchmark dedicated to Singapore’s **Personal Data Protection Act (PDPA)**.
 The system produces **evidence-backed**, **canonically cited**, and **selectively abstaining** answers to natural-language questions grounded strictly in authoritative PDPA statute text.